 Our Pocono Waters Campaign is unifying the community while educating citizens, business leaders, and local leaders about the importance of protecting “Exceptional Value” (EV) streams, highlighting the many ways that clean streams and economic development coexist in a region known for its natural beauty and booming tourism industry.
 While only two percent of PA streams are classified as “Exceptional Value,” 80 percent of the state’s “EV” streams are in the Poconos, primarily located in Monroe, Pike, and Wayne counties.
 This is why we need your support and action.

-Sign the petition today to urge your elected officials to support Exceptional Value designation and protection of our streams.
+Thank you for 3328 signatures on our petition to urge your elected officials to support Exceptional Value designation and protection of our streams.

 - Pennsylvania protects each and every stream in the state based on its highest and best use regarding the stream’s water quality.